fntechgit/virtualevent-poc/src/pages/custom-pages/scavenger-hunt.md

 ---
 templateKey: custom-page
-title: Scavenger Hunt
+title: Scavenger Hunt Instructions
 userRequirement: NONE
 ---
-Osso Winter Games Scavenger Hunt Instructions

-###### In Person
+###### <br>In Person

-We have taken photos of random places in and around the St. Regis Deer Valley resort and added them to this [Google form](https://forms.gle/AgQcTkTp6DEL24gJ6).
-Your mission, should you choose to accept it, is to find each of these locations and snap a pic of it, then upload that pic to the Google form no later than Thursday at 1 p.m.
+We have taken photos of random places in and around the St. Regis Deer Valley resort and added them to this <a href="https://forms.gle/AgQcTkTp6DEL24gJ6" target="_blank" style="color: #9e66ff">Google Form.</a> Your mission, should you choose to accept it, is to find each of these locations and snap a pic of it, then upload that pic to the Google form no later than Thursday at 1 p.m.
 MDT!

 In the photo, you should include: